tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

 This Project consists of the following software:
 * Gasmeter Analyzer - This retrieves an image (picture) taken of the Itron meter, and with configured input from the user on dial coordinates, it deterimines which angle each dial is pointing at, and converts this to a number.
 The analyzer repeats this for each dial and then determines the "readout" value of the meter.
 Once the value is determined, an MQTT Publish message is sent to an MQTT Broker containing the metered value.
 * Pi Camera - Although any camera will do, this project uses a Raspberry Pi ZeroW and a first generation camera module to take images of the meter.
-There are two Python codes for this:
+There are two Python code modules for this:
   * Raspberry Pi Camera - This Python code is used to take a picture of the meter.
 It also turns on the lighting for the camera as well.
   * HTTP Server - This Python code is the http server for the Pi Camera.
 It can be used to tell the PiCamera to capture an image, and it can be used to retrieve the image taken.
 It can also be used to read the temperature of the Pi's CPU temperature monitor.
+* Shell Script - A linux shell script is made available that can be used to tell the RaspberryPi camera to take a picture of the gas meter, and then run the Gasmeter Analyzer.
 # Gasmeter Analyzer
 The python3 code for the `gasmeter_analyzer` does the following:
 * Retrieves the image from the camera for the configured URL,